HenryCNH/Deep-Learning-Project--Text-Summarizer/README.md

 This model is able to provide a summarization from large chunk of texts.
 The base model used in this project is 't5-small'.
 It is further trained by 'CNN News 3.0.0' dataset.

 ## Dataset Description
-Please go to the link below to download the dataset: https://huggingface.co/datasets/cnn_dailymail/viewer/3.0.0/train
+Please go to the link below for the dataset: https://huggingface.co/datasets/cnn_dailymail/viewer/3.0.0/train

 ## The entire model is composed of the following parts: